Curriculum

 Parish Based Sacramental Program

 The Sacraments of Reconciliation, Confirmation and First Eucharist are offered to children through a planned program over a two-year cycle.
 Preparation and support is extended through our Parish Based Sacramental Program, the Parish Sacramental Team and through complementary school programs.
-For more information on the dates and times of the program please contact the Parish Office on 5335 9460 or click here to visit the website.
+For more information on the dates and times of the program please contact the Parish Office on 5335 9460.

 Inquiry Learning